AlexScotland/DocuScan-Python/README.md

 3. use print(variable.executeRegex('regex here'))

+4. use print(executeHeaderRegex('regex here'))

+5. use print(executeFooterRegex('regex here'))

 Functionality:

 1. returnFileText() - Returns the text of a file.

 2. executeRegex(regexExpression) - creates a list of all matching cases of regexExpression

+3. executeHeaderRegex(regularExpression) - creates a list of all matching cases of regexExpression in the header XML.

+4. executeFooterRegex(regularExpression) - creates a list of all matching cases of regexExpression in the Footer XML.